 Birds we saw – black harriers, rock kestrels, black oystercatchers, sunbirds and more.
 Animals we saw – small antelope (couldn’t figure out exactly what type), bontebok, zebra, many tortoises.
 On the way back, we saw flamingos and other wading birds from the bird hides near the Geelbek Restaurant.

 Obviously, we saw loads of flowers.
 Lots of daisies and things.
 That’s a very poor description, but if you’re into flowers, you’ll have fun identifying them yourself.
 By the Geelbek Restaurant, you can see a totally different ecology – a salt marsh at the edge of the lagoon, with lots of cool algae and other weird-looking mud.

 The hike continues until you reach a car park with toilets.
-If you’re very tired, you can take a shortcut from here and walk less than 1 km back to your car along the road.
+If you’re very tired, take a shortcut and walk less than 1 km along the road back to your car.
 But the real trail continues along the beach (there were not any signs here so it was quite confusing).

 We saw lots of small bluebottle jellyfish washed up, along with other interesting beach stuff and lots of birds.
 In the distance we spied some signs/posts higher up in the dunes, partially obscured by vegetation, but there was no sign of an actual trail leading between these markers.
 We walked along the beach and then guessed when the path turns inland to head back.

 We guessed a bit too early, so ended up randomly walking through the dunes for a bit, before finding the path back inland, which did exist.